SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 - Side-by-side incremental
   A good choice for complicated web apps.
 Upgrading from ASP.NET to ASP.NET Core requires quite a bit of work and at times manual refactoring.
 This mode puts a .NET project next to your existing .NET Framework project, and routes endpoints that are implemented in the .NET project, while all other calls are sent to .NET Framework application.

-  This mode lets you slowly upgrade your ASP.NET or Library app piece-by-piece.
+  This mode lets you upgrade your ASP.NET or Library app piece-by-piece.

 On more complex projects you might find that Upgrade Assistant only provides you with the side-by-side incremental option.
 That is also the option we will be focusing on.